Hyperloop001/Chamber-Crawler-3000/README.md

 ### Before you start the game:
 #### Compile it!
   Everything is in form of source code, so you might want to compile it before playing.
   The good news is a Makefile is provided.
 Bad news, emmmm, only tested on linux...
   But you can still compile everything within a shell or even using your IDE.
 XD

   If you compiled the game successfully, congratulations!
   You can now start the game by entering "./cc3k" to your command line
 #### You must check this out, or you can't go anywhere!
   Because this part is all about how to play the game.

 ### Building your own map/mod and play with it:
 #### Maps:
   A default map file was given as cc3kfloor.txt, just follow the same format and build your own map!
 EASY!
   To activate your map, give it a cool name (e.g. "hyperloopMap.txt"), then put it as a command line argument (e.g. "./cc3k hyperloopMap.txt").
 #### Mods:
-The game came with a score board mod, just add a flag "-SB" on the command line (e.g. "./cc3k -SB").
+  The game came with a score board mod, just add a flag "-SB" on the command line (e.g. "./cc3k -SB") and you can start a match with your friends/boy-friends/girl-friends or even your ex!

-Or you can make your own by creating and modifying the main files by yourself...
+  You can also make your own by creating and modifying the main files...
+I am not doing it!

 ### Happy playing!